 Fairweather and Sons of Scott Street.

-William Fairweather came out to New Zealand in 1876 on the Rangitikei with his wife Christina McKay and daughter Violet.
-His eldest son was born during the voyage on the 27th of September.
+William Fairweather was born in Scotland to John and Isabella in about 1842.
+He came out to New Zealand in 1876 on the Rangitiki with his wife Christina McKay and daughter Violet (from a previous marriage).
+His eldest son was born during the voyage on the 27 September.
 Before coming out to New Zealand he had taken up many engineering jobs.
 He was first apprenticed at Pearce Bros. of Lilybank Foundry in Dundee and later worked in the yards of the Cunard company in England and for a time in America.

 New Zealand was a new opportunity for William.
 It was still a new and growing country and its demand for machinery to help build the country would have helped make his mind up to move to the new colony.
 He first got a job with John Anderson & Co building boilers and doing general iron work, then headed over to the West Coast to work for the dispatch foundry of Greymouth.
-By 1879 he had made his way to Blenheim where he started a business known as Fairweathers and Jameson.
+By 1879 he had made his way to Blenheim where he started a business known as Fairweathers and Jameson in Wynen Street.
+Jameson seems to have gone off in the pursuit of other ventures.
+William then bought a property in Walter Street (now Scott Street) in Blenheim and built up his new business.
 Both of his sons worked for him and would later run the business.
-The area of the business covered 1600 square feet and the machinery powered by a 4hp engine built by William.
+The area of the business covered 1600 square feet and the machinery powered by a 4hp engine built by William himself.
+The most recognisable aspect of the business was the large traction engines that filled the yard of the Foundry.
+Steam engines were used in the province up until the late 50’s and were a constant part of everyday life.

 Do you have a story about this subject?
 Find out how to add one here.